damdoy/ice40_ultraplus_examples/bram/README.md

 # BRAM example

+This example needs to be updated before it's ready to use.
+Please check for updates.

 The goal of this example was to understand how yosys infer BRAM from verlog arrays.
 The ice40 ultraplus has 30 BRAM of 4kbit, and each BRAM can save a lot of LUT logic, so understanding how they are used is important.